Drivers Interface

 - Throws error if items cannot be deleted (permissions, locked files, etc.)

-- May partially succeed - check
+- May partially succeed - if available, check

-result.deletedto see which items were actually deleted
+result.deletedto see which items were deleted

 rename